Flag of Hezbollah: Controversy

 The flag of Hezbollah has often caused controversy within some western countries.
 Both the military and political wings of Hezbollah have been banned in a number of countries.

 In the United Kingdom, only the military wing of Hezbollah was listed as a proscribed organisation by the Home Office in 2008 whilst the political wing remained unbanned.
 This created a legal loophole which allowed supporters to fly the flag at demonstrations and protests throughout Britain as the flag was an official symbol of both wings.
 The flag could be found at protests such as at the annual Al-Quds day demonstrations and was deemed offensive by a number of groups, especially Britain's Jewish community.
 In March 2019, the decision was made by Home Secretary Sajid Javid to include Hezbollah's political wing on the list of proscribed terrorist organisations, outlawing the flying of the flag in Britain.

-While the First Amendment to the United States Constitution guarantees freedom of speech, which the courts have interpreted to include hate speech, severely limiting the government's authority to suppress it, this flag is flown by Hezbollah supporters in the United States, despite the fact that the entire group is listed as a terrorist organization.
+The flag is also flown by Hezbollah supporters in the United States, despite the fact that the entire group is listed as a terrorist organization.
 One example was during demonstrations in New York City in April 2024 during the ongoing protests against the Gaza war.
+The First Amendment to the United States Constitution guarantees freedom of speech, limiting the government's authority to suppress it.